Rodrigue Beaubois

-Rodrigue Gabriel "Roddy" Beaubois ([ʁɑdʁiɡ bobwɑ]; born 24 February 1988) is a French professional basketball player for Anadolu Efes of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+Rodrigue Gabriel "Roddy" Beaubois ([ʁɑdʁiɡ bobwɑ]; born 24 February 1988) is a French professional basketball player and the vice-captain for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 Early life

 Beaubois was discovered by NBA player Mickaël Piétrus at an open basketball camp in his native home island, Guadeloupe, located in the French West Indies.
 He made his professional debut in the 2006–07 season with Cholet Basket in the French Pro A League, where he was teammates with future Toronto Raptors guard Nando de Colo.

 Professional career

 Cholet Basket (2006–2009)

 In his first season with Cholet Basket, Beaubois played with the Cholet Espoirs, the junior team, where he averaged 10.8 points, 2.1 rebounds, 2.3 assists and 18.1 minutes per game.
 Beaubois spent the majority of the 2006–07 season with the Espoirs, averaging 13.2 points, 4.0 rebounds and 3.4 assists.
 He saw action in four French Pro A League games, in which he never scored.
 He also played 3 minutes in the 2007 Pro A playoffs, losing in the quarterfinals to Roanne.

 Beaubois missed the first few weeks of the 2007–08 season due to a fractured bone in his left hand.
 He would play in the French Pro A League the whole season, averaging 5.5 points, 1.8 rebounds, and 1.4 assists in 15.1 minutes per game.
 He scored in double figures five times, recording a season high of 15 points against ASVEL Basket.
 Beaubois would lose in the quarterfinals again this time to Le Mans.
 Cholet Basket competed in the 2007–08 FIBA EuroChallenge.
 The EuroChallenge is the third tier in the European professional club basketball pyramid.
 Beaubois played in 3 games and averaged 4.7 points and 1 rebound and assists in 18.7 minutes.
 Cholet lost in the group stage of the competition going 2–4.

 In his 29 games of the 2008–09 season, Beaubois averaged 10 points, 2.5 rebounds, 2.3 assists and 1.1 steals per game in 22.3 minutes.
 He improved as the season progressed.
 Notably, he recorded a career high 31 points, eight assists and five steals against Roanne.
 Cholet Basket did not qualify for the 2009 playoffs, but they participated in the second tier of the European professional club basketball pyramid.
 After losing to ASK Riga in the Eurocup preliminary rounds, Cholet competed again in the EuroChallenge.
 During the 2008–09 EuroChallenge, Beaubois nearly had a triple double, scoring 16 points, grabbing nine rebounds, and assisting eight times against Fribourg Olympic.
 Cholet would advance to the EuroChallenge Final Four, only to lose to Virtus Bologna.